 - green building projects

-We accept one proposal per group per our fiscal year (May 1–April 30), with deadlines varying from program to program.
+We accept one proposal per group in a given fiscal year (May 1–April 30), with deadlines varying from program to program.
 Our typical grant size also varies from program to program, but generally ranges between $5,000 and $20,000.

-Please review the individual grant program descriptions in the right sidebar to understand an appropriate request amount for your project and any deadlines that you should be aware of.
+Please review the individual grant program descriptions in the right sidebar to understand an appropriate request amount for your project and any deadlines.

 Is your work located outside the United States?